 Andy Nelson.
 Doug Hemphill.
 Lee Orloff.

-Winner: John T. Reitz.
-Gregg Rudloff.
-David E. Campbell.
-David Lee.
-The Matrix.
+Winners: John T. Reitz, Gregg Rudloff, David E. Campbell, and David Lee for The Matrix.

 The Insider cast information via the IMDb.